asavoy/zmk-config-Corne-ish-Zen/README.md

 ## Other notes

 - Only need the left keymap to be flashed (to the left hand side)
+- The yellow LED turns on when charging
+- It seems to charge best when turned off

 ## Troubleshooting Bluetooth connection